AboutCommissionsNews & EventsRecordingsSupportContact

 Read more >

-Fred Hersch: Saloon Songs***hersch
+Fred Hersch: Saloon Songs4, My Coma Dreams5hersch

 Pianist and composer Fred Hersch has been called a "one of the small handful of brilliant musicians of his generation" by Downbeat and has earned a place among the foremost jazz artists in the world today.
 From the late 70's onward as a sideman to jazz legends including Joe Henderson, Art Farmer and Stan Getz, he has solidified a reputation as a versatile master of jazz piano, as well as a relentlessly probing composer and conceptualist.
 He is widely recognized for his ability to steadfastly create a unique body of original works while reinventing the standard jazz repertoire ? investing time-tested classics with keen insight, fresh ideas and extraordinary technique.
 Whether unaccompanied, in duo, working with trios and quintets, Hersch has explored the jazz tradition to its fullest even as he opens new and undiscovered doors.
 Hersch's numerous accomplishments include a 2003 Guggenheim Memorial Fellowship for composition, two Grammy® nominations for Best Jazz Instrumental Performance and a Grammy® nomination for Best Instrumental Composition.
 He has appeared on over one hundred recordings, including more than two-dozen albums as bandleader/solo pianist.